 Scale which topics you study based on your exam’s blueprint or content outline.
 For example, if you’re an Internist, you should put in a lot more study time for Cardiology (since it’s a whopping 14% of the ABIM exam content), and can scale back the time you spend studying Otolaryngology and Dental Medicine (1% of the exam) to accommodate.

 This strategy is especially helpful when you’re getting closer and closer to your exam date because knowing the blueprint will help you tailor your effort towards the bigger sections of the exam.
-You should still study each of the smaller-represented areas to make sure you have a general understanding of the content.
+You should still study each of the less-represented areas to make sure you have a general understanding of the content.

 8. Attend a MedStudy Course to hear from different speakers for each topic